sturrent/k8s-check-deprecated-apis/README.md

 # k8s-check-deprecated-apis
-Script to generate a yaml file for each object in a namespace and then use conftest utility to test against deprek8.rego policies.
+Script to generate a yaml file for each object in a namespace and then use pluto utility to check for depricated APIs.

 ## Usage
 ```